 ART TO EMPOWER

-11:11 A Creative Collective is a woman-led art and culture non-profit organization that partners with artists and clients to develop and execute integrated and accessible public art, programming and experiential installations.
+11:11 A Creative Collective is a woman-led art and culture non-profit organization that develops and executes integrated and accessible public art, arts programming and experiential installations.

 We believe that the planning, design, and management of public space should place the arts in the forefront, telling stories of our collective culture.
 We believe that environments activated by the arts create empowered people and honor our legacy.
 We produce large-scale art projects with sensitivity and equitability that reflect the value of its citizens.